-As shown in Table 5, overall, UC admitted 28,533 transfer students in 2018, a 7.0% increase over 2017.
-Among these were 1,752 more California transfers, a 7.7% increase.
-Admission rates declined slightly to approximately 70.7% for California residents, and 67.3% for international students.
-The number of domestic out-of-state applicants admitted to UC remains small, 312 in 2018.
+As shown in Table 5, overall, UC admitted 28,528 transfer students in 2019, a 5 student decrease from 2018.
+Admission rates declined slightly to approximately 70.4% for California residents, and increased slightly to 69.3% for international students.
+The number of domestic out-of-state applicants admitted to UC remains small, 269 in 2019.